 This is a 1.5-story, 5-bay house in the Federal Revival style with Craftsman influences built in 1922.
+The building is rectangular in plan.
 The structural system is frame.
 The foundation is continuous brick.
 Exterior walls are original weatherboard.
 It appears that the southern gabled wing was historically a porch that was later enclosed.
 The building has a medium side gable roof clad in asphalt shingles and exposed rafters and one hip-roofed dormer.
 There is one side left, exterior, brick chimney and one side right, exterior, brick chimney.
 A centered brick chimney is located on the easternmost rear extension.
 Windows are modern wood, multi-light casements.
 Side elevation windows are 6:1 double-hung sash.
 There is a single-story, single-bay central entry stoop characterized by a gabled roof clad in asphalt shingles with round wood posts.
 Entry door is flanked by sidelights and a segmental transom above.
 The roof of the porch stoop is arched.
 There is a single-story, carport addition.

 * Date source: Dougherty County Tax Assessor